top of page

 • While politically popular, the evidence behind early start programs continues to mount that they lack durability.

-• From good to great, targeted mentorship programs and after-school academic clubs' impact is studied.
+• From good to great, the impact of targeted mentorship programs and after-school academic clubs is studied.

 • Promising indications from research on SEL (not all SEL programs are equal!
 Content matters) among teachers and students are reviewed.